Ph.D., The University of Memphis

 Services Marketing and Human Resource Linkages

 Michael D. Hartline became the sixth dean of the Florida State University College of Business on April 1, 2016.
-As dean, he is committed to improving academic programs, enhancing the student experience, and moving forward with fundraising goals, including Legacy Hall, the college's new home in the Arena District.
+As dean, he leads an amazing family of faculty, staff, students and alumni along the college's "Path to Preeminence."
+Virtually every program ranks in the Top 25 of public schools, with most in the Top 20 and two in the Top 5.
+He is committed to improving academic programs, enhancing the student experience and moving forward with fundraising goals, including Legacy Hall, the college's new home.

 From 2006 to 2011 serving as chair of the college's Department of Marketing, he worked to enhance private funding, implemented shared governance, established formal faculty evaluation and merit guidelines, created an annual strategic planning process and launched a major in professional sales and a Master of Science in Marketing program.